- 25.2–31.9 in

 Gleans grain from fields, grazes on grass, forages in shallow water by tipping-up.

-Populations increasing.
-Pacific population had a severe decline in the 1970s and 1980s, but is recovering.
-Tule goose subspecies is vulnerable because of its low population size and restricted distribution.
+Greater white-fronted Goose populations may vary from year to year, but overall between 2005 and 2014, populations showed no significant trends.
+The Pacific population had a severe decline in the 1970s and 1980s, but increased from the 1980's until 2005.
+The Tule goose subspecies is vulnerable because of its low population size and restricted distribution.
+Greater White-fronted Goose is not on the 2014 State of the Birds Watch List.

 - Bellrose, F. C. 1976.
 Ducks, Geese, and Swans of North America.
 Stackpole Books, Harrisburg, PA.